willem-schlieter/lawlist/README.md

 After installation, open the settings tab for "LawList: Custom List Styles".
 There you can freely configure different list styles for up to 10 indentation levels.

+In the corresponding input field, type in a list style pattern.
+Once you have made your settings, go to your note and type `1. `&nbsp;to start an ordered list item.
+As soon as it is recognised, the plugin will change the visual appearance to match your preferences.

+### How list style patterns work
-In the corresponding field, type in a list style pattern that simply equals the first enumerator you would like to get, such as `a. `, `I. `, `(1)` or `i)`.
-Supported numbering systems are
+List style patterns are simply the first enumerator you would like to get, such as `a. `, `I. `, `(1)` or `i)`.

+Patterns can be composed of
+- a character indicating the desired numbering system, supported are:
     - arabic numbers (1, 2, 3)
-- roman uppercase (I, II, III)
-- roman lowercase (i, ii, iii)
+    - roman number (I, II, III as well as i, ii, iii)
-- uppercase letters (A, B, C) and
+    - letters (A, B, C as well as a, b, c)
-- lowercase letters (a, b, c).

-Note: Patterns will be ignored after the 26th list item.
-The list style will then fall back to "1. ".
+    - double letters (AA, BB, CC as well as aa, bb, cc)

-You can freely add other characters such as parantheses, dots, hyphens…
+- other characters such as parantheses, dots, hyphens…

-Once you have made your settings, got to your note and type `1. `&nbsp;to start an ordered list item.
-As soon as it is recognised, the plugin will change the visual appearance to match your preferences.

 ### Inline custom styles